-The project replaces C12, and some other components that vary depending upon your configuration.
+The project replaces C12 with a group of 3 capacitors, all connected with the EZTOP Printed Circuit board.
+There may be some other components that are replaced depending upon your configuration.
 The major steps are:

 - 1. Checking the existing Dynaco Stereo 120 power supply. - 2.
 Replacing C10 on PC-15, and/or modifying Updatemydyanco amplifier modules - 3.
-Building and installing the new C12. - 4.
+Building and installing the new C12 with the EZTOP. - 4.
 Testing the completed result and reassembling the amplifier.